ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If evidence from different sources has the same `environment-map` then the `measurement-values-map`s are merged.
-If both measurement-value-maps being merged contain the same key then the values associated with that key MUST be binary identical.
+If measurement-value-maps being merged contain the same key then the values associated with that key MUST be binary identical.

 ### Accepted Claims Set Initialisation